brianbuccola/brianbuccola.github.io/_posts/2017-10-04-how-to-install-xmonad-and-xmobar-via-stack.md

 installed into `~/.local/bin`.

 **NB:** You'll want to add `~/.local/bin` to your `PATH`, if it isn't already.
+(If you use a login manager, see Step 9 below.)

 ## Step 6: Write a build file